nchain-innovation/overlay-network/docs/Project.md

 # To Do

 * EA - return correct error codes on responses

-* EA - Get status/versions of services (FS & UaaS)
-    * waiting for UaaS version

 * Financing Service (FS)
     * Get FS to use UaaS
     * FS - to remove secp256k1

+* Chain Gang
+    * Add UaaS Interface
+    * Add UaaS interface tests to project

 * UTXO as a Service (UaaS)
-    * Provide version number
     * Get UaaS to provide additional interface
     * See if can use leveldb to speed up Tx updates
-    * Need to ensure searching tx finds those in collections
-    * refactor collections in database
+    * Utxo as level db
     * support for other miners, if main miner goes off line
     * provide the hash of the blockheader (to match WoC)